-Leg 3: Stew Pond to Nuthurst 61⁄2 km=4 miles
+Leg 3: Stew Pond to Nuthurst 61/2 km=4 miles

-- Follow the track for 850m, eventually passing a yard and reaching a road.
+- 7 Follow the track for 850m, eventually passing a yard and reaching a road.
 Cross the road and continue straight on past a barrier on a much narrower footpath.
 This path runs for 400m between fields and woodland and passes the Roosthole Pond on the left.
 As you enter a meadow through a modern kissing gate, avoid a stile on the left.
 The stony path curves right around a field with a crop field on your left and reaches a road at a kissing gate near a stream.
 Turn right on the road. - 8 The road leads upwards into Mannings Heath and eventually reaches a signposted crossroads.
-In keeping with the immaculate nature of this small community, the village store, once classy deli next to a billiard-table perfect patch of grass, has now closed unfortunately.
-(There is a Mace 励 grocery in the filling station shortly though.)
-Turn right at the crossroads down Pound Lane (signposted Horsham) and eventually reach the A281 main road by the Dun Horse.
-Sadly closed.
-This friendly always-open Fullers pub is also a B&B. Several guest ales are served direct from the cask and there is a big choice of tapas and ampler dishes.
-Cross the road, a fraction left, to a narrow footpath opposite.
+In keeping with the immaculate nature of this small community, the village store, a once classy deli next to a billiard-table perfect patch of grass, has now closed unfortunately.
+(There is a Spar grocery in the filling station shortly though.)
+Turn right at the crossroads down Pound Lane (signposted Horsham) and eventually reach the A281 main road by the site of the old Dun Horse pub, which sadly closed but has now been tastefully converted into flats.
+Cross the road, a fraction left, to a narrow footpath opposite. - 9 100m after joining the footpath, ignore a signposted footpath right and continue through trees via a wooden swing-gate.
+The path goes over a footbridge, later through a modern metal gate, over another stile, along the right-hand side of a meadow and over two stiles close together at a signposted junction.
+Here, turn right on a bridleway, immediately crossing a wooden bridge, and continue ahead on a wide path.

-- 100m after joining the footpath, ignore a signposted footpath right and continue through trees.
-The path goes through a wooden swing-gate, over a footbridge, later through a moden metal gate, over another stile, along the right-hand side of a meadow and over two stiles close together at a signposted junction.
-Here, turn right on a bridleway, immediately crossing a wooden bridge, and continue ahead on a wide path. - The bridleway runs through deciduous forest and then the pine forests of Bushy Copse and Finche's Wood with fine views left across the valley.
+10 The bridleway runs through deciduous forest and then the pine forests of Bushy Copse and Finche's Wood with fine views left across the valley.
 Where the path intersects a broad crossing track, go straight across.
 In another 600m you pass Finches Wood Cottage.
 In 100m, at a four-way signed junction, take a footpath left.

-- Tollow the footpath down through pasture as it goes over a crossing track, through woodland, down by a new fence beside a meadow on your left and through a wooden swing gate into a large flowery meadow.
-It descends the right-hand side, through a large metal gate, and continues down similarly and through a new wooden swing gate.
+11 Follow the footpath down steps and through pasture as it goes over a crossing track, through woodland and down by a fence beside a meadow on your left.
+It then goes through a wooden swing-gate and across a farm track, passes a fingerpost, and enters a large flowery meadow via a metal gate.
+It descends the right-hand side until it reaches about half-way down.
 The path now veers diagonally left across the meadow following wires towards the distant corner where there is a wooden swing gate into the lane about 30m right of the last electricity pole.
 Turn left along the lane into Nuthurst and turn right along the road.
-A charming gem, the Black Horse Inn here is a small, slightly upmarket, free house that holds occasional jazz sessions. - A little further on the right is St Andrew's Church, dating from 1130, and much altered at various times since.
+A charming gem, the Black Horse Inn here is a small, slightly road.
+A charming gem, the Black Horse Inn here is a small, slightly upmarket, free house that holds occasional jazz sessions.

+A little further on the right is St Andrew's Church, dating from 1130, and much altered at various times since.
 The graceful wooden shingled spire replaced the old squat tower in 1857.
 Inside, the east window is a stunning depiction of St Andrew flanked by a sower and fisherman.
 The beautiful rood screen, though modern, invokes ages past with its delicate pastels, and depicts eight Sussex saints, including St Leonard.
 The first window on the right as you enter is the "jigsaw window", the solution to the puzzle having been lost in 1660.

-Leg 4: Nuthurst to Leonardslee New Pond 5 km=31⁄2 miles
+Leg 4: Nuthurst to Leonardslee New Pond 5 km=31/2 miles